 Temple of Demeter

-The Temple was dedicated to Demeter, goddess of the harvest, sowing, and fertility who was worshipped here, along with her daughter Persephone.
-The worship at the sanctuary is associated with the Eleusinian Mysteries, while the findings are kept in a museum built on the archaeological site.
-Free to visit, avoid flip flops, take water, hat.
-It is not wheelchair friendly.
+This temple was dedicated to Demeter, the goddess of the harvest, sowing, and fertility, and was a place of worship for both Demeter and her daughter, Persephone.
+The sanctuary is historically associated with the Eleusinian Mysteries and the artifacts and findings from the site are displayed in a museum built on the archaeological site.

 Kouroi of Naxos

-5. Have a picnic at the Routsouna Waterfalls
+5. Picnic at the Routsouna Waterfalls

-6. Travel to the Traditional Villages of Naxos
+6. Traditional Villages of Naxos Greece

 One of the best things to do in Naxos Greece is to drive around its wonderful, traditional villages, and walk its narrow picturesque alleys.